 Smoking increases the odds of stomach cancer by 61%.

 Stomach cancer is one of the most common and deadly cancers in the world, especially for men.

-A large portion of cancers of the mouth can be attributed to cancer, including:
+A large portion of cancers of the mouth can be attributed to tobacco, including:

 Chemicals in tobacco will also affect people who are exposed to cigarette smoke.
 Second-hand or passive smoking poses health risks to adults similar to active smoking, and has also been associated with sudden infant death syndrome and asthma in children.

 It’s never too late to quit smoking.
 Your body starts to repair itself 6 hours after the last cigarette.